MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-navigation-modern-experience.md

 search.appverid:
 - SPO160
 - MET150
-description: "Use the guidance in this document to help you create the right navigation for your organization"
+description: "Use the guidance in this document to help you create the right navigation for your organization."
 ---

 # Plan and implement SharePoint site navigation

 The fundamental principles and practices for site and page navigation apply to classic and modern SharePoint architectures.
 However, your options for implementing navigation differ based on the framework for your sites and intranet.
-For example, the default navigation experiences available in classic SharePoint site hierarchies - sites with subsites - are not available in the modern experience.
+For example, the default navigation experiences available in classic SharePoint site hierarchies - sites with subsites - aren't available in the modern experience.

 Instead, [hubs](https://support.office.com/article/fe26ae84-14b7-45b6-a6d1-948b3966427f) provide a great way to achieve the cross-site navigation features previously available in managed navigation and site hierarchies in classic SharePoint.
-No matter which framework you are using, you can use the guidance in this document to help you create the right navigation for your organization.
+No matter which framework you're using, you can use the guidance in this document to help you create the right navigation for your organization.

 **In this article:**